What is SciPy?

 The last version of NumPy to support Python 2.7 is NumPy 1.16.x.
 The last SciPy version to do so is SciPy 1.2.x.
 The first release of NumPy to support Python 3.x was NumPy 1.5.0.
 Python 3 support in SciPy was introduced in SciPy 0.9.0.

 In general, yes.
 Recent improvements in PyPy have made the scientific Python stack work with PyPy.
-The NumPy and SciPy projects run PyPy in continuous integration and aim to further improve support over time.
-Since much of NumPy and SciPy is implemented as C extension modules, the code may not run any faster (for most cases it's significantly slower still, however, PyPy is actively working on improving this).
+Since much of SciPy is implemented as C extension modules, the code may not run any faster (for most cases it's significantly slower still, however, PyPy is actively working on improving this).
 As always when benchmarking, your experience is the best guide.

 No, neither is supported.
 Jython never worked, because it runs on top of the Java Virtual Machine and has no way to interface with extensions written in C for the standard Python (CPython) interpreter.

 Some years ago, there was an effort to make NumPy and SciPy compatible with .NET.
 Some users at the time reported success in using NumPy with Ironclad on 32-bit Windows.
 Lastly, Pyjion is a new project which reportedly could work with SciPy.